-- 1. To modify drug therapy, a pharmacist must hold a valid North Dakota pharmacist license and have a collaborative agreement with the treating physician.
+- To modify drug therapy, a pharmacist must hold a valid North Dakota pharmacist license and have a collaborative agreement with the treating practitioner.
 A pharmacist may modify drug therapy as warranted to assure an appropriate course of treatment for the patient.
-The pharmacist must provide immediate notification to the physician when the pharmacist modifies drug therapy. - 2.
-The physician and pharmacist entering into a collaborative agreement must have indicated on the form the scope and authority to be exercised by the pharmacist and the type or class of drugs or drug therapy to be utilized or prohibited under the agreement.
+The pharmacist must provide immediate notification to the practitioner when the pharmacist modifies drug therapy. - 2.
+The practitioner and pharmacist entering into a collaborative agreement must have indicated on the form the scope and authority to be exercised by the pharmacist and the type or class of drugs or drug therapy to be utilized or prohibited under the agreement.
 Authority to prescribe schedule II drugs may not be delegated to a pharmacist.
 The parties may also indicate the type of medical diagnoses to be included or excluded within the collaborative relationship. - 3.
-The current medical record of each patient receiving drug therapy must be readily accessible to the pharmacist and physician within the facility setting.
-The pharmacist, unless physician or facility policy directs otherwise, shall provide timely documentation and indications for all drug therapies initiated or modified by the pharmacist as part of the medical record. - 4.
+The current medical record of each patient receiving drug therapy must be readily accessible to the pharmacist and practitioner.
+The pharmacist, unless the practitioner directs otherwise, shall provide timely documentation and indications for all drug therapies initiated or modified by the pharmacist as part of the medical record. - 4.
 Contingency treatment should be addressed for treating allergic or acute adverse drug reactions.

+History: Effective December 1, 1996; amended effective April 1, 2016.
 General Authority: NDCC 28-32-02, 43-15-10(9)(12)(14), 43-15-31.4 Law Implemented: NDCC 28-32-02, 43-15-10(9)(12)(14), 43-15-31.4